 Of course, there is a two day settling period until the transaction is fully completed.

 Now, there is a disclaimer that the stock quotes have a 15-minute delay.

 This is a rolling 15-minute delay, so every minute the data is updated to that of what it was 15 minutes prior.

-Which means when you ‘market buy’ you’re not exactly ‘market-buying’.
+Since Wealthsimple Trade does not offer real time quotes, when you ‘market buy’ you’re not exactly ‘market-buying’.

 When you ‘market buy’, there is up to a 15 minute delay on the price you are currently seeing for the security.

 However, the price you are paying for the security is the actual real-time price (which you don’t see).

 To protect from any large changes, Wealthsimple adds a 5% collar to all ‘market buy’ orders.

 Meaning, if the price of the security you saw in the Wealthsimple Trade app is up by more than 5%, the order will not execute.